 Find a Bird, Share a Bird

-The more effort you put into researching a bird’s name, the more satisfying when you finally identify it.
+The more effort you put into researching a bird’s name, the more satisfaction when you finally identify it.

 But the digital age is all about instant gratification.
 Social media allows us to share photos of birds and tap into online communities for identification help.
-A growing number of apps including Merlin Bird ID (created by Cornell Lab), iNaturalist, and Birda use AI to instantly identify birds from photos, descriptions or by their song alone.
+A growing number of apps including Merlin Bird ID (created by the Cornell Lab of Ornithology), Seek (by iNaturalist) and Birda use photo identification technology and artificial intelligence to instantly suggest possible bird species based on photos, even if they’re blurry.
+Merlin takes things a step further, offering possible identifications based on birdsong recordings.

 "Spark Bird" AI Assistant

 Digital tools don’t just benefit us; they also benefit the birds.
-The eBird database, run by Cornell Lab, has been recognized as the largest citizen science birdwatching project in the world, surpassing 1 billion bird observations in 2021.
-When you enter your bird sighting into the eBird app, you contribute to an enormous repository of information about population trends, migration patterns, and habitat use, which can help scientists identify threats to the birds and shape conservation policy.
-In similar fashion, Perch 2.0, which uses Google's bird identification model, identifies sounds in nature to map populations of endangered Hawaiian birds.
+The public eBird database, run by the Cornell Lab of Ornithology, has been recognized as the largest citizen science birdwatching project in the world, surpassing 2 billion bird observations in 2025.
+When you enter your bird sighting into the eBird app, you contribute to an enormous repository of information about population trends, migration patterns and habitat use.
+All of this information can help scientists identify threats to the birds and shape conservation policy.

 Part Four